SysKitTeam/docs-spdockit/product-updates/spdockit701-release-note.md

 ## Bug fixes:
 * Resolved an issue with the Unmodified Content report not working properly.
-* Resolved an issue when you try to connect to a SharePoint Online site in SPDocKit using the admin site collection (i.e."https://contoso-admin.sharepoint.com").
+* Resolved an issue when you try to connect to a SharePoint Online site in SPDocKit using the admin site collection.
 * Resolved an issue with Farm Explorer not showing report data for the SharePoint Online root site.
 * Resolved an issue when loading SharePoint Online sites with a large number of subsites and lists with over 5000 items.
 * Resolved an issue when to trying to load IIS settings on a SharePoint 2016 single server environment.